fbpx

 If you don’t get the counteroffer, you might be slightly disappointed, but it’s actually good news.
 It means that the seller might be interested in your offer, which, in turn, means you’re in with a chance to win the property.

-Now, this point is where we use something called the Ackerman Bargaining Technique—another one from our friendly FBI negotiator Chris Voss.
-Basically, your initial offer should have been below the asking price and below your own target price.
+Now, this is the point where you can use something called the Ackerman Bargaining Technique—another one from our friendly FBI negotiator, Chris Voss.
+Basically, your initial offer should have been below the asking price and below your target price.

 If the counteroffer is slightly higher than your original offer but still well below your walk-away price, just accept it.
 Remember, you’re here to buy a house, not to get the rock-bottom price.